Onnie Lee Logan: Midwifery career

 During Logan's career as a midwife, there were two instances where she was complemented by male doctors on her work.
 The first occurred in the 1930s when a doctor told Logan that she had the potential to become a great midwife, and the second was in the 1980s when another doctor told her that she would have made a good physician.
 However, Logan hinted later in her life that she had no interest in gaining such success that it became more important than simply doing the best that she could.
 Logan specifically stated that she felt she would not have been "no mo' successful being a registered nurse or a doctor," and she felt that her talents were truly God-given.
 She was passionate about providing help to the rural poor, and going further with her education could have potentially compromised her ability to do so to the extent that she was able to without a higher education.
 Logan was the last granny midwife in Mobile, Alabama.
 Although Logan did work in domestic work as a maid and was most widely known for this position rather than a midwife, she considered the work of midwifery to be her "real life's work".

 Autobiography

 Logan was the author of Motherwit: An Alabama Midwife's Story, as told to Katherine Clark, in the summer of 1984.
 According to a reviewer in the Georgia Historical Quarterly, The editor of her autobiography foregrounds the voice and circular oral narrative of a black midwife with a life of experience she wants to share rather than take to her grave.
 The Journal of Nurse-Midwifery noted that the autobiography grants respect to the traditional arts of midwifery.

-Logan's life ended in 1995.
+Logan's life ended on July 11th,1995.
+Her obituary was published in The New York Times on July 13th, 1995.